Colorado Sales Tax License Registration

 How to get a Colorado Sales Tax License

-There are 3 sales tax setup tasks you may need to complete in Colorado to get your sales tax licence.
+There is one sales tax setup task you may need to complete in Colorado to get your sales tax licence.
 You can follow the guide below to help you get registered directly with the Colorado agencies or use Mosey to do it.

 Use Mosey to register for sales tax in Colorado.

-Colorado Sales Tax Exemption Application for Purchases for Corporation
+Colorado Purchase Sales Tax Exemption Setup for Corporation

 1. Complete Application for Exempt Entity Certificate